Taher-s/BeliefSat-0/README.md

 1. Digipeater only mode :Telemetry once every 60 seconds and digipeater functionality active
 1. Full function mode : Telemetry once every 60 seconds, both digipeater and voice repeater active

-In the following table, we have listed three different commands along with their descriptions:
+In the following description, we have listed three different commands:

 1\.
 Command: !MODE\_CHANGER@<ModeNumber>

 Description: This command is used to change the operating mode, and it accepts a ModeNumber parameter that can be set to 0, 1, or 2.
+Essentially, 0,1, or 2 corresponds to modes 1,2 and 3.

 2\.
 Command: !VHF\_RX\_FREQ\_CHANGER #<FREQUENCY>